7 Health Benefits of Sex that are Totally Unexpected

 For a Better Sleep

 Sex and sleep have forever worked in partnership.
 Studies have proven that sex helps you sleep and more sleep helps boost your sex-drive.
 That ‘love hormone’ I mentioned before?
-Well that has been proven to help you relax you and provide a better, deeper sleep once released.
+Well that has is a proven health benefit of sex, which helps you relax you and provide a better, deeper sleep once released.
 Whereas, the hormone ‘prolactin’ which is released following sex can cause you to feel relaxed and ready-to-sleep.